ooples/pine_script_docs/source/writing/Limitations.rst

 Local blocks
 ^^^^^^^^^^^^

-You might be asking yourself: what is a local block?
 As we discussed in the variables section, each script will have a local scope and a global scope.
 The local block is another way to describe a local scope so in other words, if statements, loops, etc.
 There is a max of 500 local blocks allowed which is one of those limits that will be very difficult to surpass.